xmendez/wfuzz/docs/user/advanced.rst

 * Expression Operators

 Expressions operators such as "= != < > >= <=" could be used to check values.
-Additionally, the following for matching text are available:
+Additionally, the following operators for matching text are available:

 ============ ====================================================================
 Operator     Description